dcos/dcos-docs/1.8/tutorial/cli.md

 * Universe is the package repository from where you can install applications (e.g., Apache Spark or Apache Cassandra) on your cluster.

 ## DC/OS Terminology
 Again we will focus on the most important terminology here.
-More can be found [here](https://dcos.io/docs/1.8/overview/architecture/).
+More details can be found in the [documentation](https://dcos.io/docs/1.8/overview/architecture/).
 * Master: aggregates resource offers from all agent nodes and provides them to registered frameworks.
 * Agent: runs a discrete Mesos task on behalf of a framework.
 The synonym of agent node is worker or slave node.
 * Scheduler: the scheduler component of a service, for example, the Marathon scheduler.